sin-null/wallpaper-engine-kde-personal/README.md

 # wallpaper-engine-kde-personal
-Steps to reproduce an rpm of the project wallpaper-engine-kde by Catsout on an Immutable OS (Aurora/Bazzite):
+Steps to reproduce an rpm of the project wallpaper-engine-kde by Catsout on an Immutable OS (Aurora Tested):

 1. Create a container to install the dependencies necessary to build the rpm.
 In a terminal run: